shawndacosta/G20-AI-PROJECT/INSTALLATION.md

 # 📦 9.
 Required Project Files

-To run the full project, you need:
+These files are needed to run the project:

 ## Notebooks